-Type of Pursuit A warrantless entry is permitted if Hot pursuit officers attempt to detain or arrest the suspect in a public place, but the suspect flees inside a private area.
-Fresh pursuit there is no physical chase, but officers are quickly responding to information concerning the suspect's whereabouts, and the officers reasonably believe the suspect's escape is imminent.
+Type of Pursuit A warrantless en try is permitted if Hot pursuit officers attempt to detain or arrest the suspect in a public place, but the suspect flees inside a private area. ow mu nisdemeanor offense will not, on its n, justify entry into a residence; there st be additional evidence of some gency.
+Fresh pursuit there is no physical chase, but officers are quickly responding to information concerning the suspect's whereabouts, and the officers reasonably believe the suspect's escal is imminent. doc alike entries under the hot pursuit etrine, fresh pursuit has only been blied to fleeing felons.